zbm-dev/zfsbootmenu/README.md

         * If needed, prompt for encryption passphrases.
 * Once the countdown has been reached for the bootfs-selected environment, prompt for the encryption passphrase if needed.
 * Mount the filesystem and find the highest versioned kernel in `/boot` in the selected boot environment.
-* Load the selected kernel and initramfs with the kernel command line defined in the `org.zfsbootmenu:commandline` property (or, as a fallback, `/etc/default/grub`) into memory with `kexec`.
+* Load the selected kernel and initramfs with the kernel command line defined in the `org.zfsbootmenu:commandline` property into memory with `kexec`.
 * Unmount all ZFS filesystems.
 * Boot the final kernel and initramfs.